slievens/hof-international-week/slides/10-transfomers.md

 ## Training GPT-like Models

-- The weights are adjusted to maximize the probability of the correct next token.
+- The weights of the model are adjusted to maximize the probability of the correct next token.
 - The loss function is typically the **cross-entropy loss** between the predicted and actual next token.

 ## Using GPT-like Models (Inference)

-- During inference, the model generates text by **sampling** from the predicted distribution of the next token.
+- During inference, the model generates text by **sampling** from the predicted distribution for the next token.
 - The sampled token is then added to the input sequence, and the process is repeated until a stopping condition is met (e.g., reaching a maximum length or generating an end-of-sequence token).
 - Thus, text generation requires many forward passes through the model, one for each token in the output sequence.